 This legislative session, much focus has been on the Democrat’s magnum opus, SB19-181 “Protect Public Welfare Oil and Gas Operations,” which will drastically alter the way Colorado regulates the oil and gas industry.
 However, it isn’t the only piece of legislation making up what we at the Energy and Environmental Policy Center are calling the Colorado Green New Deal (CGND).

-Whether it’s Senate Bill 181 or Governor Polis’ executive order mandating the sales of electric vehicles, Democratic lawmakers are attempting to reorder society through legislation.
-They have decided it’s time “encourage” people to live a certain way.
+Whether it’s Senate Bill 181 or Governor Polis’ executive order mandating the sales of electric vehicles, Democratic lawmakers have decided it’s time “encourage” people to live a certain way.

 For instance, in an effort to motivate people to purchase electric vehicles, Representative Alex Valdez, Senator Brittany Pettersen, and Senator Faith Winter introduced HB19-1199 “Colorado Clean Pass Act.”
 If signed into law, beginning in July 2020, ten thousand EVs will be eligible for a program that gives those accepted access to standard HOV lanes for free and the high-occupancy toll lanes for half the usual price if they pay a $35 fee at registration.
 The amount of eligible EVs will increase year to year.